dddrrreee/cs140e-20win/labs/6-threads/README.md

 ----------------------------------------------------------------------
 ### Background: A crash course in ARM registers

-You should have read the ARM assembly chapter in the PRELAB; this is just a cliff-notes version.
+You should have read the ARM assembly chapter in the PRELAB (`docs/subroutines.hohl-arm-asm.pdf`); this is just a cliff-notes version.

-To context switch, we need to save all the callee-saved registers.

 Context-switching may sound mysterious, but mechanically it is simple: we just need to need to save all the registers in use.
 The ARM has sixteen